dra-ft/dra-ft.github.io/README.md

 title: name of post or event
 author: xyz
 category: Zoom webinar/hands-on/workshop/music/etc
-img: link to poster (can be uploaded in _images folder)
+img: link to poster (can be uploaded in /assets/images/ folder)
 ---
 ```

+You can review this link on how to upload and add images to your post: [Link](/assets/images/instructionsforuploadingimages.md)

 Theme is from [here](https://github.com/lilykonings/louie)